-Witness #1 name: Shanej Witness #2 name: Maureen S Address: 123 Main St., Vancouver BC VOV OVO Address: 567 First St., Vancouver BC V1V 1V1 Telephone: 604-555-5555 Telephone: 778-555-5555
+Witness #1 name: Shane J Witness #2 name: Maureen S Address: 123 Main St., Vancouver BC VOV OVO Address: 567 First St., Vancouver BC V1V 1V1 Telephone: 604-555-5555 Telephone: 778-555-5555

-Detailed description of incident (include documentation on how much alcohol was served; recommend attaching copy of staff schedule for that day)
+Detailed description of incident (Include any relevant details of a sale made; recommend attaching copy of staff schedule for that day)

 At 10:30 pm Tina S and Alice T entered the establishment.
 Tina was unsteady on her feet and slurring her words.
 She said they were coming from a bar.
 Jennifer refused sales to Alice who asked to speak to a manager.
 Robert also refused service and asked them to leave.
 Steve followed them to the exit.
 Alice + Tina left at 11:37 pm.

+All appropriate steps have been taken: Yes) No

-All appropriate steps have been taken: Yes /No All evidence has been retained?
-(Statements) Receipts / (Video) / Other: Manager notified (Yes) No If yes, name of manager: Robert B Insurance company / broker contacted?
+An appropriate steps have been taken.
+1637/10 All evidence has been retained?
+Statements / Receipts / Video / Other: Manager notified (Yes) No If yes, name of manager: Robert B Insurance company / broker contacted?
 Yes No Date contacted: